 8. UK accommodation has a current Fire Risk Assessment and is safe from the hazards of fire.
-9. If abroad, the accommodation complies with fire, health and safety regulations which apply in the country concerned 10.
-There are appropriate security arrangements to prevent unauthorised persons entering the accommodation.
+9. If abroad, the accommodation complies with fire, health and safety regulations which apply in the country concerned.
+10. There are appropriate security arrangements to prevent unauthorised persons entering the accommodation.
 11. Separate male and female accommodation and washing facilities are provided and staff accommodation is close to participants' accommodation.
-SECTION B - ADVENTURE ACTIVITIES AND FIELD STUDIES IN OUTDOOR ENVIRONMENTS 12.
-Adventure Activities Licensing Authority (AALA) Licence covering dates of visit 13.
-If YES, AALA Licence number R For AALA licensable activities in the UK, the specifications in this section are checked as part of the AALA inspection.
-However,
+SECTION B - ADVENTURE ACTIVITIES AND FIELD STUDIES IN OUTDOOR ENVIRONMENTS

+12. Adventure Activities Licensing Authority (AALA) Licence covering dates of of visit □ OUT OF SCOPE

+13. If YES, AALA Licence number R